 Those were heady days in 1978 when I commenced my journey to a master's degree in the Program on Medical Information Science (MIS) in UCSF's Graduate Division.
 I will be forever grateful to my brilliant, colorful, unforgettable professors -- Ron Henley, Scott Blois, Tony Wasserman, Don Simborg, David Stimson, Azad Bolour, Hyo Kim and more -- people with fire in the gut and a fervor to change the world.

 In those days, the electronic medical record (EMR) was the Holy Grail, the topic of several classes and of my master's project.
-Amazingly, it remains a distant goal even today.
-We are only beginning to implement the EMR in the majority of the medical institutions of this country.
+Amazingly, it is an elusive goal even today.
+We are still struggling to implement the EMR in the majority of the medical institutions of this country.

-So why do most hospitals and clinics still use paper charts?
-I volunteer at several San Francisco hospitals where the sheer volume of paperwork (and the resources it consumes) is mind-numbing.
-Obstacles to the EMR are no longer technological; today as twenty-five years ago they are primarily economic.
+So why do hospitals and clinics still struggle to implement electronic charts?
+I volunteered at several San Francisco hospitals where the sheer volume of paperwork (and the resources it consumes) is mind-numbing.
+Obstacles to the EMR are no longer technological; they are economic.
 The EMR is infrastructure and largely invisible to patients.
 What insurance company would choose to incur its added cost?
 Though its contributions to quality of care are substantial and proven, the expense cannot be justified as could, say, a new MRI machine that provides a billable diagnostic or therapeutic service.
 Yet progress is happening, spearheaded by Kaiser and its EMR vendor Epic.
-UCSF's hospitals, too, have a huge EMR initiative underway.
+UCSF's hospitals, too, have a huge EMR initiative in place.
+All this is driven by HITECH, a predecessor (and essential precursor of) Obamacare.
 How these changes are welcome!